LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

     }
 }

+null_resource has been renamed to terraform_data in Terraform v1.4.x and later version

 resource "aws_instance" "my_instance"{
     instance_type = "t3.micro"
     provisioner "local-exec" { //provisioner can be part of a resource provision.
 It is executed on local machine.
 Is executed after resource is provisioned